 c.
-Communicating within the Institution, the central point of contact responsible for receiving confidential enquiries, allegations and information related to allegations of breaches of Agency policies.
+Communicating within the institution, the central point of contact responsible for receiving confidential enquiries, allegations and information related to allegations of breaches of Agency policies.

-5 BREACHES OF AGENCY POLICIES BY INSTITUTIONS
+5. BREACHES OF AGENCY POLICIES BY INSTITUTIONS

-In accordance with the Agreement signed by the Agencies and each Institution, the Agencies require that each Institution complies with Agency policies as a condition of eligibility to apply for and administer Agency funds.
+In accordance with the Agreement signed by the Agencies and each institution, the Agencies require that each institution complies with Agency policies as a condition of eligibility to apply for and administer Agency funds.

-The process followed by the Agencies to address an allegation of a breach of an Agency policy by an Institution, and the recourse that the Agencies may exercise, commensurate with the severity of a confirmed breach, are outlined in the Agreement.
+The process followed by the Agencies to address an allegation of a breach of an Agency policy by an institution, and the recourse that the Agencies may exercise, commensurate with the severity of a confirmed breach, are outlined in the Agreement.

-6 RESPONSIBILITIES OF THE AGENCIES
+6. RESPONSIBILITIES OF THE AGENCIES

-In striving to meet the objectives of this RCR Framework, the Agencies are responsible for:
+In striving to meet the objectives of the RCR Framework, the Agencies are responsible for:

-- a. communicating this RCR Framework, including the contact information for those responsible for its administration; - b. responding promptly to enquiries regarding this RCR Framework; - c. helping to promote the responsible conduct of research and to assist individuals and Institutions with the interpretation or implementation of this RCR Framework; - d. reviewing and updating this RCR Framework at least every five years; and - e. responding to allegations of breaches of Agency policies.
+- a. communicating this RCR Framework, including the contact information for those responsible for its administration; - b. responding promptly to enquiries regarding the RCR Framework; - c. helping to promote the responsible conduct of research and to assist individuals and institutions with the interpretation or implementation of this RCR Framework; - d. reviewing and updating the RCR Framework at least every five years; and - e. responding to allegations of breaches of Agency policies.

-6.1 Tri-Agency Process for Addressing Allegations of Policy Breaches by Researchers a timely manner.
-At any time after an allegation is made, the SRCR may request information from the individual and Institution involved.7
+6.1 Tri-Agency Process for Addressing Allegations of Policy Breaches by Researchers

-The Agencies, through the SRCR and the PRCR, play important roles in addressing allegations of breaches of their policies and in ensuring that such allegations are addressed appropriately and in
+The Agencies, through the SRCR and the PRCR, play important roles in addressing allegations of breaches of their policies and in ensuring that such allegations are addressed appropriately and in a timely manner.
+At any time after an allegation is made, the SRCR may request information from the individual and institution involved7.